 Cataracts in Dogs

-Is Fluffy bumping into things?
-Tripping over curbs or missing stairs?
-Is she not recognizing familiar people or objects?
-Does it feel like she needs reading glasses?
-If so, it might be time for a trip to the vet and have him check her eyes.
+Is Fluffy bumping into objects, tripping over curbs, or missing stairs?
+Does she struggle to recognize familiar people or items?
+If so, it’s time to visit the vet to have her eyes checked.

-As dogs age, a natural bluish-grey cloudiness develops in the lens of the eye called Nuclear Sclerosis.
-This is normal and caused by a hardening of the lens.
-It does not interfere with their distance sight but does affect their ability to focus on objects close up.
+As dogs age, a natural bluish-grey cloudiness called Nuclear Sclerosis often develops in the lens of the eye.
+This normal condition, caused by the hardening of the lens, affects close-up focus but doesn’t impair distance vision.

 Treating Cataracts in Dogs